 You're scaring me.

-I'm scaring me,
+I'm scaring me, he thought.

 "I heard that," she murmured.